Cuyamaca Rancho State Park: Fauna

-About 200 species of birds have been documented in the park.
-Several of the most commonly seen bird residents and migrants are the wild turkey, acorn woodpecker, Nuttall's woodpecker, northern flicker, Steller's jay, western bluebird, white-breasted nuthatch, mountain chickadee, oak titmouse, American robin, red-tailed hawk, and red-shouldered hawk.
-Migrants and summer residents include the black-headed grosbeak, Baltimore oriole, ash-throated flycatcher, western wood pewee, house wren, several warblers, and the lesser goldfinch.
+Nearly 200 species of birds have been documented, with some of the most common species being the wild turkey, acorn woodpecker, Nuttall's woodpecker, northern flicker, Steller's jay, western bluebird, white-breasted nuthatch, mountain chickadee, oak titmouse, American robin, red-tailed hawk, and red-shouldered hawk.
+Migrants, transients and summer residents include the ash-throated flycatcher, Baltimore oriole, black-headed grosbeak, house wren, lesser goldfinch, several warblers, and the western wood pewee.

 Resident amphibians and reptiles include the canyon tree frog, Pacific tree frog, red-legged frog, western toad, common king snake, gopher snake, California mountain kingsnake, racer, striped racer, and western garter snake.

 Cougar incidents

 Generally cougars are quite elusive, but for a ten-year span Cuyamaca Rancho State Park experienced a rash of incidents between visitors and cougars, including one human fatality.
 Park users are warned not to hike, run, horseback ride or bike alone.

 Cuyamaca Rancho's first reported cougar incident took place in June 1988.
 A European couple with a small child was chased by two cougars in the park's Green Valley Campground.
 A game warden investigated and killed the two male cats.
 In September 1993 a cougar chased two horseback riders for .5 mi, prompting park officials to close Cuyamaca Rancho for two weeks and install gated barriers around the campgrounds and parking areas.
 11 days after the park reopened, however, a different cougar nipped a girl playing with her family in the campground and fought with their dog.
 The 41 lb juvenile female cat was located and shot.

 1994 saw two separate incidents in which a cougar acted aggressively toward a party of three humans; officials located and shot both animals.
 Then in December 56-year-old Iris Kenna was killed during an early morning solo hike by a 130 lb male cougar, which was located and destroyed that night.

 A cub acting aggressively toward a woman on horseback was reported and killed in 1996.
 In 1998 a pair of hikers were menaced for 15 minutes before driving the cat off with pepper spray.
 Two other aggressive cougar incidents were reported that year, both in the park's horse camp.

 Fatal cougar attacks are extraordinarily rare.
 In all of California since 1890 there have been 16 verified attacks on humans, only six leading to fatalities.
 Leading cougar attack website CougarInfo.org has not listed any incidents at Cuyamaca Rancho since 1998.